 Will your party be mixed boys and girls or single gender?
 It is around this age that kids’ interests divest; you will find your tween children move quickly through the phases of being best friends to the girl germs/boy germs phase and then suddenly crushes and teasing – it can be like walking a tightrope to keep on top of!

 A parking plan is another thing to remember when planning a guest list and total numbers.
-If you live in a busy street or apartment building, space and parking for parents needs to be factored in.
+If you live in a busy street or apartment building, space and parking for parents need to be factored in.

-Do consider inviting the parents to stay briefly at drop off and pick ups, especially if you don’t know them well so they can be comfortable with the party set up before leaving their tweens to party independently.
+Do consider inviting the parents to stay briefly at drop off and pick-ups, especially if you don’t know them well, so they can be comfortable with the party setup before leaving their tweens to party independently.

 5. Set The Rules For Behavior